 With the subscription flat rate pricing model a business pays exact interchange fees in addition to a flat monthly or annual fee to the processor.
 In most cases, there is also a per-transaction fee, meaning you’ll pay a fixed amount on every transaction you process.

 What are the advantages of the subscription flat rate price structure?

-The subscription model is the only pricing structure where a processor's markup is not based on a percentage of sales.
-This ensures that the processor's monthly fee remains the same regardless of a business's processing volume.
+The subscription model is the only pricing structure where a processor’s markup is not based on a percentage of sales.
+This ensures that the processor’s monthly fee remains the same regardless of a business’s processing volume.
 As a result, it may be a cost effective option for new and growing businesses.
-However, it's important to note that many membership pricing models cap the number of transactions a business can process at each membership level, so as your business processes more transactions, you may need to change to a more expensive monthly membership.
+However, it’s important to note that many membership pricing models cap the number of transactions a business can process at each membership level.
+As your business processes more transactions, you may need to change to a more expensive monthly membership.